 This article on Deep Value Investing Principles You Must Know was written by Josh Klein.
 Josh is a private investor and a commercial real estate analyst from New York City.
 He combines balance sheet health with operational efficiency in his personal account.
-Article image (Creative Commons) by All Bong edited by The Broken Leg.
+Article image (Creative Commons) by All Bong edited by Broken Leg Investing.

 Is value investing too hard to try?
 Is it even worth it for us mainstream retail investors to give it a shot?
 If we take a look at Warren Buffett, Joel Greenblatt, David Dreman, and many others, it is quite apparent that deep value investing is effective, but can we replicate their strategies?
 Where do we even start?